ibm-cds-labs/simple-notification-service/README.md

 The first definition can be used to connect to a locally running instance of RethinkDB, and uses the default `test` database.

-The second (and commented out) deinition can be used to connect to RethinkDB via Compose.
+The second (and commented out) definition can be used to connect to RethinkDB via Compose.
 If you are using compose, uncomment this definition and fill in your connection details from the Compose dashboard.

 Once this is done, we need to create some tables and define some indexes to help make things run smoothly.
 To do this, we have provided a setup script: